-World C&C production retains its May 2005 peak and is forecast to decline by 1%/yr until 2009.
-The decline rate steepens to 4%/yr until 2012.
+World C&C production retains its May 2005 peak and is forecast to decline slightly until 2009.
+The decline rate from early 2009 to 2012 is 3%/year.

 3. Peak Production and Peak Discovery Time Lags

 Although the forecast production decline rate in Fig 2 appears high, it is a natural time lagged response to the peak year for discoveries as shown in this section.
 Fig 4 shows the peak discovery year in 1965, followed by a steady decline in the discovery rate.
 For every year since the mid 1980s, annual production has been greater than annual discoveries.
 This is not sustainable and it is inevitable that world annual production will start to decline.
 This timing of peak production and rate of decline is forecast by Fig 2.